 Ability to follow oral and written instructions.

-Experience with Microsoft Office, as well as the willingness to become proficient in other software packages and programs.
+Proficiency in Microsoft Word and Excel, as well as the ability to become proficient in other software packages and programs.

 Ability to maintain confidentiality.

 Ability to attend required Agency trainings and maintain necessary training compliance.
-Flexibility to attend daytime trainings or sessions outside of regularly scheduled hours.
+Flexibility to attend daytime trainings or sessions.

 Ability and willingness to create, initiate and participate in recreational and therapeutic activities with the youth.